Welcome

 Name Declaration for a Child

-The name of a German citizen is governed by German law, even if his or her last name is already shown on a foreign birth certificate.
+The name of a German citizen is governed by the place of habitual residence.
 Therefore, a name declaration might be necessary before a German passport can be issued to your child.

 Is a name declaration necessary?